-Whatever the emergency, the staff of the travel assistance service is available around the clock to help you get the assistance you need.
+Whatever the emergency, Travel Assistance responders are available 24/7 to help you get the help you need.

 In addition to insuring you for emergency medical care, travel insurance offers you various options allowing you to obtain comprehensive coverage that meets all your needs.

 - Trip Cancellation or Interruption insurance

 Different situations beyond your control may force you to postpone, cancel or end a trip prematurely.
 With insurance that covers you in the event of trip cancellation or interruption, you’ll be able to get reimbursed for all prepaid, non-refundable travel expenses.
 This includes the cost of accommodations, transportation and activities.